whiskyechobravo/kerko/docs/config-params.md

     Changing this parameter will require that you run the `sync index --full` and `sync attachments` commands.
 See [synchronization commands] for details.

+### `files`

+Enable file attachments.
+If set to `true`, files are downloaded from Zotero and saved on the server as part of the cache.
+Files may be made available for download by end users depending on other configuration parameters `kerko.zotero.attachments_mime_types`, `kerko.zotero.item_include_re`, `kerko.zotero.item_exclude_re`.

+Type: Boolean <br>
+Default value: `true`

+!!! warning "Modifies the cache and the search index"

+    Changing this parameter will require that you run the `sync cache --full` and `sync index` commands.
+See [synchronization commands] for details.

 ### `item_include_re`